Elisabeth Haid, August 10th, 2019

 The Polish-Romanian border came under strict surveillance especially on the part of Romania.
 The aim of this border control was not only to prevent smuggling, but also to inhibit the political influence of Galician Ukrainians on the mainly Ukrainian-inhabited border region of Bukovina.
 Fearing attempts at Ukrainian independence, the Romanian government imposed emergency rule in the border region for several years.

-In contrast to relations with the other neighboring states that were also dominated by border conflicts, Poland’s political relations with Romania were actually quite good.
+In contrast to relations with the other neighboring states that were dominated by border conflicts, Poland’s political relations with Romania were actually quite good.
 The two states had cooperated in the Polish-Ukrainian war in Eastern Galicia, shared common interests in the fight against Soviet Russia, and cooperated at the Paris peace conference in 1919.
 Nevertheless, conflicts occurred at the Polish-Romanian border at a local level.
-However, Polish-Romanian tensions were just one aspect of these conflicts.
+However, tensions between Polish and Romanian state authorities were just one aspect of these conflicts.
 The situation at the border was much more complex.

 Relations between the Local Population and State Officials

 In the early 1920s, Polish authorities received several complaints that illustrate the tensions between the various actors at the Polish-Romanian border.
-One important aspect of these conflicts were tensions between the local population and border officials.
+One important site of these tensions was in the relationship between the local population and border officials.
 Appeals to the district authorities as well as press reports in local newspapers expose these sources of friction: locals complained about tactless behavior by Polish officials towards the civilian population, and alleged the abuse of authority, which included bribery and illegal requisitions of food, essential goods, and wagons or horses from the local population.

 Accusations of illegal acts were not one-sided.
 The commissariat of the customs guard in Horodenka, for example, assumed that complaints about customs officials could be traced to smugglers, for whom the customs guard was inconvenient.
 According to this reasoning, it was not the customs officials but the local population who committed illegal actions; the Polish officials were just guardians of the law.